 Figure 30: Permitted distance, d, from the edge of the stool top plate to the surface of the corrugation flange 10.4.8 Upper stool The upper stool, when fitted, is to have a height in general between two and three times the depth of corrugations.
 Rectangular stools are to have a height in general equal to twice the depth of corrugations, measured from the deck level and at the hatch side girder.
 The upper stool of transverse bulkhead is to be properly supported by deck girders or deep brackets between the adjacent hatch end beams.
 The width of the upper stool bottom plate is generally to be the same as that of the lower stool top plate.
-The stool bottom of non-rectangular stools is to have a width not less than twice the depth of corrugations.
-Page 60 January 2006 The thickness and material of the stool bottom plate are to be the same as those of the bulkhead plating below.
-The thickness of the lower portion of stool side plating is to be not less than 80% of that required for the upper part of the bulkhead plating where the same material is used.
+The stool top of non-rectangular stools is to have a width not less than twice the depth of corrugations.
 The ends of stool side ordinary stiffeners when fitted in a vertical plane, are to be attached to brackets at the upper and lower end of the stool.
 The stool is to be fitted with diaphragms in line with and effectively attached to longitudinal deck girders extending to the hatch end coaming girders or transverse deck primary supporting members as the case may be, for effective support of the corrugated bulkhead.
 Scallops in the brackets and diaphragms in way of the connection to the stool bottom plate are to be avoided.
-10.4.9 Alignment At deck, if no upper stool is fitted, two transverse or longitudinal reinforced beams as the case may be, are to be fitted in line with the corrugation flanges.
+RCN 1 (effective from 1 July 2009) 10.4.9 Alignment At deck, if no upper stool is fitted, two transverse or longitudinal reinforced beams as the case may be, are to be fitted in line with the corrugation flanges.
 At bottom, if no lower stool is fitted, the corrugation flanges are to be in line with the supporting floors or girders.
 The weld of corrugations and floors or girders to the inner bottom plating are to be full penetration ones.
-The thickness and material properties of the supporting floors or girders are to be not less than those of the corrugation flanges.
-Moreover, the cut-outs for connections of the inner bottom longitudinals to double bottom floors are to be closed by collar plates.
+The cut-outs for connections of the inner bottom longitudinals to double bottom floors are to be closed by collar plates.
 The supporting floors or girders are to be connected to each other by suitably designed shear plates.
 Stool side plating is to be aligned with the corrugation flanges.
 Lower stool side vertical stiffeners and their brackets in the stool are to be aligned with the inner bottom structures as longitudinals or similar, to provide appropriate load transmission between these stiffening members.
 Lower stool side plating is not to be knuckled anywhere between the inner bottom plating and the stool top plate.
-10.4.10 Effective width of the compression flange The effective width of the corrugation flange in compression to be considered for the strength check of the bulkhead is to be obtained, in m, from the following formula: $$b{ef} = C_E a$$ where:
+RCN 1 (effective from 1 July 2009) 10.4.10 Effective width of the compression flange The effective width of the corrugation flange in compression to be considered for the strength check of the bulkhead is to be obtained, in m, from the following formula: $$b{ef} = C_E a$$ where:

-$C_E$ : Coefficient to be taken equal to:
+C_E : Coefficient to be taken equal to:

 $$C_E = \frac{2.25}{\beta} - \frac{1.25}{\beta^2}$$

 for $\beta > 1.25$

-$$C_F = 1.0$$
+$$C_E = 1.0$$

 for $\beta \le 1.25$

-$\beta$ : Coefficient to be taken equal to:
+β : Coefficient to be taken equal to:

-$$\beta = 10^3 \frac{a}{t_f} \sqrt{\frac{R{eH}}{E}}$$ a : Width, in m, of the corrugation flange (see Fig 28) $t_f$ : Net flange thickness, in mm.
+$$\beta = 10^3 \frac{a}{t_f} \sqrt{\frac{R{eH}}{E}}$$ a : Width, in m, of the corrugation flange (see Fig 28) t_f : Net flange thickness, in mm.